tatsuya25/zipline-cashapp/RELEASING.md

    2. Add a link URL to ensure the header link works.
    3. Add a new `Unreleased` section to the top.

-3. Update the `README.md` so the "Download" section reflects the new release version and the snapshot section reflects the next "SNAPSHOT" version.
+3. Update the `README.md` so the "Requirements" section reflects the current dependencies.

 4. Commit